 Facility accreditation for O&P practitioners, as well as suppliers of durable medical equipment (DME), pharmacies and chiropractors offering DME and related supplies, respiratory therapy and related supplies, and other facility/practice specialties.

 BOC has National Commission for Certifying Agencies (NCCA) accreditation for all of its O&P certification programs.
 The Centers for Medicare and Medicaid Services (CMS) recognize BOC as one of ten deemed accrediting organizations for DMEPOS suppliers, and facilities can earn accreditation for all CMS billing categories.
-Many other third party payors recognize BOC Facility Accreditation as an independent demonstration of commitment to patient care and sound business practices.
+Many other third-party payers recognize BOC Facility Accreditation as an independent demonstration of commitment to patient care and sound business practices.

 BOC's customer service is nationally recognized.
-BOC received a Stevie Award in Sales & Customer Service, along with Delta Air Lines, Marriott Intl, Inc., John Hancock Financial Services, and others.
-The Stevie Awards for Sales & Customer Service are the world’s top sales awards, contact center awards, and customer service awards.
+BOC received four consecutive Stevie Awards in Sales & Customer Service, along with Delta Air Lines, Marriott Intl, Inc., John Hancock Financial Services, and others.
+The Stevie Awards for Sales & Customer Service are the world’s top sales, contact center, and customer service awards.

-BOC credentials celebrate and recognize the competence, professionalism and safe practice environments of BOC-certified practitioners and BOC-accredited facilities.
+BOC credentials celebrate and recognize the competence, professionalism and safe practice environments of BOC-certified professionals and BOC-accredited facilities.

 BOC is governed by an active Board of Directors responsible for developing BOC’s vision, mission, and goals and maintaining the organization’s integrity and stature.

 BOC's Board selects its own executive officers, who serve one-year terms.
 Each member of the Board understands the importance of the ongoing role that BOC practitioners and facilities play in patients’ lives.